Light-based electron aberration corrector: Discussion

 Here we used the fact that the distance between the geometrical cross over and the optical standing wave $d_0$ is much smaller than the distance between the optical standing wave and the detector $D$.
 The right hand side of Eq.~\ref{Eq: Magnification} corresponds to the experimentally measured magnification obtained by dividing the measured fringe separation ${2y_{\text{det}}}$ by the known period of the optical standing wave ${(\lambda_L/2)}$.
 The fit function used to evaluate the curvature of the fringes and retrieve the $C_{\mathrm{s}}$ coefficient is obtained by substituting Eqs.~\ref{Eq:S4} and~\ref{Eq:S5} into Eq.~\ref{Eq: Magnification}.
 The resulting equation has the form:

 The solution of cubic Eq.~\ref{Eq:qubic} is used to fit the experimentally measured positions of fringes in the detector plane.
-We note that $d_0$ shifts upward from the SP upon applying the OFEM.
+The electron defocus component associated with the LG beam results in a shift of the geometrical focal spot by only 60 $\mu$m upstream towards the objective lens.

+Furthermore, we did not observe a measurable contribution from fifth-order spherical aberration.
+This is because the electron beam interacts with the central region of the LG beam, where the influence of higher-order terms in the Taylor expansion of the ponderomotive potential is minimal.
+Consequently, any fifth-order contributions were below our detection sensitivity within the experimental conditions used.